libopencm3/libopencm3-examples/README.md

 ### ST-Link (st-util)

-This example uses the st-util by texane that you can find on [GitHub](https://github.com/texane/stlink).
+This example uses the st-util GDB server by texane that you can find on [GitHub](https://github.com/texane/stlink).
+Remember to start it by running

+    st-util

+    # you should see output like this:
+    st-util
+    2021-08-12T16:20:15 INFO common.c: F42x/F43x: 256 KiB SRAM, 2048 KiB flash in at least 16 KiB pages.
+    2021-08-12T16:20:15 INFO gdb-server.c: Listening at *:4242...

+After you've started your GDB server, flash *in a separate terminal*:

     cd examples/stm32/f1/stm32vl-discovery/miniblink
     arm-none-eabi-gdb miniblink.elf